braininabottle/braininabottle/README.md

 - 📚 I've studied in Universidad del Desarrollo de Santiago de Chile. 🆑
 - 🌱 I’m currently learning Typescrit, Firebase, Redux.
 - 🗣️ I speak english and swedish .
-- 💞 I like to do outdoor exercise, listening to music and travelig.
+- 💞 I like to do outdoor exercise and listening to music.

 <!---
 braininabottle/braininabottle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.